Suh-Kyung-Duk2/coderbyte/README.md

 Account list

 0. Account number 987, money 2000
 1. Account number 654, money 1000

-ATM is powered from main()

 ##### Compilation Instructions:
-To compile, please execute the following steps:
+To compile, please execute the following:
 ```bash
 $ find ./ATM_Project -name "ATM_Project.sln"
 ```
-Note that i have already provided compiled .exe file using 2019 Visual Studio
+Note that already provided compiled .exe file using 2019 Visual Studio

 ##### Running the ATM
-Once, compiled the program can be run as follows:
+Once compiled, the program can run as follows:
 ```bash
 $ find ./ATM_Project/x64/Debug -name "ATM_Project.exe"
 ```

+##### Features

+- Verify whether it is valid card.
+- Verify whether it is valid Pin.
+- The balance confirmation is supported.
+- Deposit is supported under $1,000,000, and if there is too much balance in the account(overflow), it prints that deposit is not possible.
+- It supports withdrawals of less than $1,000,000, and prints impossible if the balance is insufficient.
+- The ATM is powered by admin in the main() function.
+While the power is on, the ATM receives customers.

-##### Usage
+##### How to use

 To use the ATM as a Client:
 - Once started, the ATM machine asks you to press the y value if you put the card in to the machine.